30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Understated old school elegance

-This color combination is reminiscent of a hunting lodge and gives me total Ralph Lauren vibes.
-Decorate with plaid and rich velvet ribbons and play up the “hunt” look with natural elements like pinecones and antlers.
+This color combination is reminiscent of a hunting lodge and gives total Ralph Lauren vibes.
+Decorate with plaid and rich velvet ribbons and play up the “hunt” look with natural elements like pinecones and antlers for preppy classic Christmas style.

 Blue and White.